User Guide

 Country Profiles

-Shows LPRs (Lawful Permanent Residents) granted to nationals of each country per fiscal year, broken down by class of admission: family-based, employment-based, DV Lottery, and humanitarian.
+Shows Lawful Permanent Residents (LPRs) granted to nationals of each country by fiscal year, broken down by category: family-based, employment-based, DV Lottery, and humanitarian.

 USCIS Processing Times